Mary MacLaren: Early life and stage work

-Born in Pittsburgh, Pennsylvania, Mary was the youngest of three daughters of Lillian Edith (née Agnew) and William Albert MacDonald.
-Her two sisters, Miriam and Katherine MacDonald, also became actors, and another sibling, her brother Edward, died at birth in 1901, 14 months after Mary was born.
-Federal census records for 1900 document that Mary's father supported his family working as the proprietor of a hotel in Pittsburgh.
+Born in Pittsburgh, Pennsylvania, MacLaren was the youngest of three daughters of Lillian Edith (née Agnew) and William Albert MacDonald.
+Her two sisters, Miriam and Katherine MacDonald, also became actors, and another sibling, her brother Edward, died at birth in 1901, 14 months after MacLaren was born.
+Federal census records for 1900 document that MacLaren's father supported his family working as the proprietor of a hotel in Pittsburgh.
 By 1910, however, her parents had divorced, and Lillian worked as a dressmaker to support her daughters.
-Before moving with her mother, Miriam, and Katherine to New York City around 1913, Mary obtained her basic education in Greensburgh (now Greensboro), Pennsylvania.
+Before moving with her mother, Miriam, and Katherine to New York City around 1913, MacLaren obtained her basic education in Greensburgh (now Greensboro), Pennsylvania.

 Once situated in New York, all three girls began working either in modeling, performing on stage in minor acting roles, or dancing in revues.
-Mary began her own stage career in the Winter Garden in New York City with Al Jolson in The Passing Show of 1914 and Dancing Around.
+MacLaren began her own stage career at the Winter Garden in New York City with Al Jolson in The Passing Show of 1914 and Dancing Around.